 Sekrets are an application of GlueDb: they use the same idea of named records and URIs to help manage credentials and other sensitive config in one place.
-This post walks through creating a small generic sekret database, persisting it to a file using the GITHUB_IO_DEMO preset, and then adding another sekret via the secrets hub so that both are stored in the same file.
+This post walks through creating a small generic sekret database, persisting it to a file, adding a second record, and reading both back — using only the core Db + io API, no preset required.

 Why use sekrets?